Make Pain a Thing of the Past with the help of Spinal Cord Stimulation

 When these situations occur, the experts at Physician Partners of America may recommend a spinal cord stimulator: a device designed to relieve discomfort and improve pain management by targeting pain at the nerve sites.
 If you have struggled with failed back surgery syndrome, or you would like to learn more about spinal cord stimulators, contact our team today.

 Pain itself is not so much a condition as it is a message.
 Nerves send messages to the brain that something is damaged and needs to change, and the brain interprets those messages as pain.
 If you can interrupt the messages, you can then reduce the pain.

 Spinal cord stimulators are small electronic devices that are implanted into the spine using a minimally invasive procedure.
 Wires from the device are placed carefully around the spinal cord.
 The stimulator then sends small, mild electrical currents through the wires to stimulate the spinal cord nerve fibers, interrupting the messages before they have a chance to convert into pain sensations.

-It is primarily used on patients that:
+It is primarily used on patients who:

 • Identified the medical cause of their pain.

 • Tried previous pain reduction interventions without success.

 • May not be good candidates for (additional) surgery.